-This za’atar chicken recipe with a Moroccan spice blend lends its warm, earthy flavor to both the chicken and the easy onion sauce that looks and tastes oh so elegant.–Renee Schettler
+This za’atar chicken recipe with a Middle Eastern spice blend lends its warm, earthy flavor to both the chicken and the easy onion sauce that looks and tastes oh so elegant.–Renee Schettler

 *What Is Za’atar?